-Part of personal from 1995 to 1999 work in USA company "EUROTECH MODELS Inc" Latvia departament, where design and manufacture 1/25 scale car plastic model kit mastermodels and master moulds for USA companies "MONOGRAM", "LINDBERG", "AMT-ERTL", "TESTOR" etc.
+Part of personal from 1995 to 1999 working in a USA company "EUROTECH MODELS Inc" Latvian departament, where design and manufacture 1/25 scale car plastic model kit mastermodels and master moulds for USA companies "MONOGRAM", "LINDBERG", "AMT-ERTL", "TESTOR" etc.

-After some changes, from 2000 was reestablished work of independent small private enterprise "Modela".
-First our production was some car models in scale 1/43.
-From end of 2000 our main production is 1/87 (HO) scale railway models- models of former USSR cargo wagons.
+After some changes in 2000, reestablishing work as an independent small private enterprise "Modela".
+At first our production was car models in scale 1/43.
+From the end of 2000 our main production is 1/87 (HO) scale railway models - models of former USSR cargo wagons.

-From May 2003 we work under registered name "Modela-R".
+From may of 2003 we worked under registered name "Modela-R".

-From November 2009 we change our location to Liepaja (Liepaya, Libau), and now we work under name "Modela-L"
+From november of 2009 we change our location to Liepaja (Liepaya, Libau), and now we work under name "Modela-L".

 LIEPAJA (LIBAU) - city, where the wind is born